mesosphere/marathon/docs/rest-api.md

 It is a number between `0` and `1` which is multiplied with the instance count.
 The default `minimumHealthCapacity` is `1`, which means no old instance can be stopped, before all new instances are deployed.
-A value of `0.5` means that an upgrade can be deployed side by side, by taking half of the instances down in the first step, deploy half of the new version and than take the other half down and deploy the rest.
+A value of `0.5` means that an upgrade can be deployed side by side, by taking half of the instances down in the first step, deploy half of the new version and then take the other half down and deploy the rest.
 A value of `0` means take all instances down immediately and replace with the new application.

 ##### Example